 I assign required reading every week, often (but not always) in the textbook.
 Any non-textbook reading will be posted on Canvas.
+Sometimes the "reading" will include short videos.
 It is important to do the reading each week and to do it well - which means setting aside adequate time and finding focus, perhaps even taking notes.

-It is hard to estimate how long the reading will take you, as people have different reading speeds.
+It is hard to estimate how long it will take you, as people have vastly different reading comprehension skills.
 But I usually won't assign more than 20 pages per week (note that these can be dense pages).

 The purpose of reading in this class is to grapple with challenging philosophical ideas on our own.
 This mental grappling is an important part of the learning process, even if you end up feeling confused or frustrated.
-Keep at it and bring questions to class!
+Keep at it, and bring questions to class!
 It is part of the process.